tamslo/uyg-pharme-conversion/README.md

 CrossMap.

 CrossMap only adapts the positions in the file but not the genotypes, which is why there is an additional script.
-However, it will take a while (sorry for that), you may want to grab a tea (or several). 🍵

 You can also use alternative liftover tools, e.g., from GATK/Picard or BCFtools, if you want to set them up yourself.